llvm/llvm-project/llvm/docs/DirectX/DXILResources.rst

      - Sample count for a multisampled texture.
    * - FeedbackType
      - Feedback type for a feedback texture.

-.. note:: TODO: Should dimensions be specified as a type?

-   We could probably get rid of the 1D/2D/etc distinctions...

 Raytracing Resources
 --------------------